Effects of Online Self-Disclosure on Social Feedback During the COVID-19 Pandemic: Related Work

 Prior literature has sought to distinguish different types of social support in an attempt to identify their individual correlations with public discourse.
 Among five social support categories \citep{cutrona1992controllability}, emotional support (communicating love, encouragement, or empathy) and informational support (providing practical information or advice) have been most thoroughly explored. \citet{huang2016examining} recruited 333 Facebook users and confirmed a positive effect of online self-disclosure on both types of support.
 Two studies \cite{wang2015eliciting, yang2019channel} investigated the dynamics of social support exchange in online cancer support groups by incorporating automated measurements of self-disclosure and provision of support.
 According to \citet{wang2015eliciting}, self-disclosing text containing writers' negative emotions and experiences increases emotional support, whereas neither of those positively influences the provision of informational support.
 They also suggest that these observations are partially affected by perceived social needs.
 However, \citet{wang2015eliciting} did not explore underlying linguistic and topical attributes of content and their impacts on the receipt of solicited assistance.
 Moreover, their model suffers from low RMSE.
 Here, we provide a robust analysis on the dynamics of social support exchange through the lens of self-disclosure.

 As many people turn to the internet for information and connection with like-minded peers, a large volume of digital data is continuously generated and leveraged by scholars to study social phenomena \cite{ahmed2020covid, bender2011seeking, de2012content} or its relationship with social support provision \cite{rains2016language, warner2018acquisition} and user engagement (i.e. number of likes, comments) \cite{cunha2016effect, aldous2019view}.
 Understanding what inspires people to respond to postings provides insight for how to keep them involved in their communities.
 A recent study \cite{chen2020linguistic} investigated the impact of different linguistic markers of the posts on social support exchange and discovered that posts' readability and spelling promote support provision.
+Also, \citet{de2017language} and \citet{sharma2018mental} attempted to identify whether linguistic accommodation affects social support acquisition across a variety of mental health related subreddits.
 User engagement patterns may also vary depending on the posting format and content.
 For example, according to \citet{molina2020content}, emotional appeal in Facebook posts achieves higher interaction in comparison to informational content.
 Similarly, the usage of hashtags and images have been shown to be useful in capturing user attention and increasing content engagement \cite{salomon2013moving,cvijikj2011effect}.
-Although prior work (e.g., \citet{pan2017you} and \citet{wang2014social}) has explored how post content affects viewers' engagement rates specifically in online support forums, little is known about the role of self-disclosure, a core element of support-seeking content, on the receipt of enhanced social feedback. \citet{pan2018you} examined message length, emotion words, and cognitive processing words as linguistic criteria for interaction participation in support-giving messages and found that self-disclosure was linked to greater degrees of interaction involvement.
-However, unlike our work, they did not take into account social support receipt.
+Although prior work (e.g., \citet{pan2017you, wang2014social}) has explored how post content affects viewers' engagement rates specifically in online support forums, little is known about the role of self-disclosure, a core element of support-seeking content, on the receipt of desired social support and user engagement. \citet{pan2018you} examined message length, emotion words, and cognitive processing words as linguistic criteria for interaction participation in support-giving messages and found that self-disclosure was linked to greater degrees of interaction involvement.
+However, unlike our work, they did not take into account social support receipt. \citet{andalibi2018social} analyzed audience's responses to sensitive disclosures of those who experienced sexual abuse, but failed to cover diverse personal information types while focusing on the role of anonymity.